Learn what happens when you archive a Confluence page, why you should do it, and most importantly - how you can.

 Can everyone archive pages in Confluence?

-Unfortunately, no. Users on the free plan will see the following pop-up when they go to archive a page:
+Unfortunately, no. For users on Confluence's free plan, the archive feature is not available.
+Instead, they will see the following pop-up when they go to archive a page:

 However, it is possible to use the archive feature if you sign up for a free trial of the Standard plan.